dcbaker/cython/docs/src/userguide/extension_types.rst

 Implicit importing
 ------------------

-Cython requires you to include a module name in an extern extension class declaration, for example,::
+Cython0 requires you to include a module name in an extern extension class declaration, for example,::

     cdef extern class MyModule.Spam: